Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Simulation

 \subsection{Balancedness and Incremental Learning}

 For this experiment, the ground truth \acrshort*{mmv}, $\mathbf{X}$, is constructed such that its active rows are set to constant values of $\mathbf{1}_L^{}, 2\cdot\mathbf{1}_L^{} $ and $3\cdot\mathbf{1}_L^{}$.
 Recall that the parameters are initialized to ensure perfect row-wise balancedness.
+The learning rates for the gradient descent updates for $g$ (i.e.,$ \eta_g^{}$) and $V$ (i.e., $\eta_v^{}$) are both set to $ 10^{-4}_{}$, a small, constant value chosen for stable gradient descent.
 As illustrated in Figure \ref{fig:coordinate-norms-iterates}, the evolution of $\frac{1}{2}g_i^{2}(t)$ and $\Vert\mathbf{V}_{i:}^{}(t)\Vert_2^{2}$ is tracked throughout the optimization process.
 The empirical result support the theoretical findings of Lemma \ref{lemma:MMV_Balancedness}, by demonstrating that this balance is preserved over time.
+Note that the difference between the scalar component $g_i$ and the row norm $\Vert\mathbf{V}_{i:}\Vert_2^{}$ does not grow confirms that the selected learning rate is sufficiently small.
+This validates the equivalence between our gradient descent implementation and the gradient flow dynamics assumed in our analysis.

 This dynamic leads to a momentum-like effect and an incremental learning phenomenon, where rows of the \acrshort*{mmv} are learned one at a time, a behavior consistent with prior findings by \citet{gissin2019implicit, razin2021implicit, hariz2024implicit} in the context of implicit regularization via overparametrization.
 The magnitude of the row norms directly influences the learning speed, with smaller norms evolving more slowly and larger norms changing more rapidly.
 This dynamic implicitly promotes structured sparsity.
 The time-invariant balancedness property (Lemma \ref{lemma:MMV_Balancedness}) guarantees that if an element $g_i(t)$ approaches zero, the corresponding row $\mathbf{V}_{i:}$ will also converge to zero, rendering the entire $i$-th row of $\mathbf{X}$ sparse.